lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-    -- nonces used to provide replay protection, senderNonce -- is inserted by the creator of this message; recipNonce -- is a nonce previously inserted in a related message by -- the intended recipient of this message freeText        [7] PKIFreeText             OPTIONAL,
+    -- nonces used to provide replay protection, senderNonce -- is inserted by the creator of this message; recipNonce -- is a nonce previously inserted in a related message by -- the intended recipient of this message. freeText        [7] PKIFreeText             OPTIONAL,
     -- this may be used to indicate context-specific instructions -- (this field is intended for human consumption)